 The proportion NEET varies by age:

-- compared with 16/17 year olds those aged 18-24, who won’t be subject to RPA, have a NEET rate over four times higher at 13.8%.
+compared with 16-17 year olds those aged 18-24, who won’t be subject to RPA, have a NEET rate over four times higher at 12.6%.
 Many of this group are no longer in education and are instead in the labour market.
 Consequently, those not in employment contribute to a higher NEET rate.

 NEET rates for the older age groups increased both during and immediately after the most recent recession.
 During a recession, less economic activity takes place and so there are fewer jobs available and more redundancies, increasing the number NEET.
-Both the latest 16-24 and 18-24 NEET rates have fallen by almost a third compared with October to December 2011, the series peak following the recession.
+Both the latest 16-24 and 18-24 NEET rates have fallen by around a third compared with October to December 2011, the series peak following the recession.

-NEET rate by age, England, October to December 2018-2020
+NEET rate by age in England, October to December, 2019 to 2021

 For sample-based data, which estimate the true population value rather than giving an exact measure, confidence intervals give an indication of how precise the estimates are.
 If confidence intervals are at the 95% level, like in these instances, we can be 95% sure that the true value of the population lies within the ranges specified.
 It should be noted that sample sizes in the Labour Force Survey are small for individual age cohorts so these estimates are subject to higher margins of error.
 Caution should be taken when interpreting changes over the short term, particularly for individual age cohorts.